DavidNash2024/Win32xx/samples/DialogTab/Readme.txt

 DialogTab Example
 ==================
-This dialog features a Tab control in the main dialg.
+This dialog features a Tab control in the main dialog.
 The tab control then displays other simple dialogs.

 Note that property sheets provide an alternative to dialogs with a tab control.